A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Constructing the embedding

-Given the embedding $H_Y$ of $Y_T$ together with a tree decomposition $D_Y$ we convert it into an embedding $H_X$ of~$X_T$ together with a tree decomposition $D_X$ by replacing a vertex $v\in Y_T$ with all approximate core hubs that $v$ represents (see lines~\ref{hub-embedding1} to~\ref{hub-embedding2} in \autoref{alg_embedding}).
-In particular, the tree decomposition $D_X$ of $H_X$ is obtained from the decomposition $D_Y$ of $H_Y$ by replacing $v\in Y_T$ with all the hubs it represents in each bag containing $v$.
+By \autoref{lem:set-d-dim} the doubling dimension of $Y_T$ is at most $2d$, and so we can compute an embedding $H_Y$ for the metric $(Y_T,\dist_G)$ with bounded treewidth by \autoref{thm:Talwar-light}.
+Given $H_Y$ together with a tree decomposition $D_Y$ we convert it into an embedding $H_X$ of~$X_T$ together with a tree decomposition $D_X$ by replacing a vertex $v\in Y_T$ with all approximate core hubs that $v$ represents (see lines~\ref{hub-embedding1} to~\ref{hub-embedding2} in \autoref{alg_embedding}).
+In particular, the tree decomposition $D_X$ of $H_X$ is obtained from the decomposition $D_Y$ of $H_Y$ by replacing $v\in Y_T$ with all the hubs it represents in each bag containing~$v$.
 For every bag $b$ of $D_X$ the embedding $H_X$ contains a complete graph on the vertices of $b$, where the length of an edge $\{u,v\}$ is the distance $\dist_G(u,v)$ in $G$.
 It is easy to see that $D_X$ is a valid tree decomposition, i.e., it satisfies all properties of \autoref{dfn:treewidth}.
 We will show in \autoref{sec:treewidth} that the number of approximate core hubs in each child town is bounded, and therefore the growth of the treewidth caused by replacing a vertex by its represented hubs is also bounded.
 We also need to bound the extra distortion incurred by going from $H_Y$ to $H_X$ and show that a $1+\eps$ distortion of $H_Y$ translates into a $1+O(\eps)$ distortion of $H_X$, which entails reproving the relevant parts of \autoref{thm:Talwar-light}.